rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

 }
 ```

-To launch the projectile we only have to give it an initial velocity, remember velocity is a vector quantity with both speed and direction, in this case the direction is the forward facing direction of cannon and speed is set manually, so now to do this in code create a new method **SetProjectileData** to set initial launch data for projectile.
+To launch the projectile we only have to give it an initial velocity, remember velocity is a vector quantity with both speed and direction, in this case the direction is the forward facing direction of cannon and speed is set manually, so now to do this in code create a new method **CalculateProjectileData** to calculate and set initial launch data for projectile.

 ```
-    public void SetProjectileData()
+    public void CalculateProjectileData()
     {
-        realisticProjectileData.initialVelocity = transform.forward; // transform.forward is the forward facing direction of cannon is local space
-        realisticProjectileData.initialVelocity *= realisticProjectileData.speed; // speed is set manually
+        projectileData.velocity = transform.forward;
+        projectileData.velocity *= projectileData.speed;

-        // the initial velocity of physical object velocity = realisticProjectileData.initialVelocity;
+        // the initial velocity and acceleration of projectile velocity = projectileData.velocity;

-        // the constant acceleration due to gravity acceleration = Vector3.down * realisticProjectileData.gravity;
+        acceleration = Vector3.down * projectileData.gravity;
     }
 ```

-We want to fire the cannon when user hits the Space key, when the cannon is fired we want to first intantiate the cannon ball projectile prefab then give it initial data, in update method first chcek if user has pressed the space key if yes then I have created a new method **Fire** to actually instantiate and set initial launch data for projectile, the cannon ball projectile is instantiated at launchPos.
+We want to fire the cannon when user hits the Space key, when the cannon is fired we want to first intantiate the cannon ball projectile prefab then set it's initial data like velocity and constant acceleration due to gravity, in update method first chcek if user has pressed the space key if yes then first call **CalculateProjectileData** to calculate initial data for projectile and then finally I have created a new method **Fire** to actually instantiate and set initial launch data for projectile, the cannon ball projectile is instantiated at **launchPos**.

 ```
     void Update()
     {
         if(Input.GetKeyDown(KeyCode.Space) && Time.time > nextFire)
         {
-            // set the initial data for the projectile.
+            CalculateProjectileData(); // set the initial data for the projectile.
-            SetProjectileData();
+            Fire();

             nextFire = Time.time + fireDelay;
-            Fire();
         }
     }